OpenIndy/OpenIndy.github.io/download/index.md

 image:
   feature: banner/b_tracker2.jpg
 ---
-<b>Version 0.7.0-15 Posted on October 24th, 2017</b>
+<b>Version 0.8.0-16 Posted on November 14th, 2017</b>
-<br>This version now inclues a leveled alignment, where you can choose between bestFit and the weighted alignment (select single components (x, y, z) of every alignment point).

-Transformationparameters were changed in usability.
-It is no more neccessary to choose the "DatumTransformation" parameter.
-It is handled automatically now from the software.
-Also there are changes with the used state, so it is easier to handle the transformations.

-More new features, improved usability and bugfixes you can find in the blog entry [OpenIndy v0.7-0_15](https://openindy.github.io/news/leveled-bestfit/).
+<br>The big focus of this update was to improve the workflow of setting, changing and removing functions.
+The dialog is now accessible by right clicking the feature or double clicking the function column.
+This also had some effect on the column order of transformation parameters.
+Also now all observations have a better representation in the dialog.

+The RoboCalc algorithm was improved, because of the definition of ABB quaternions and all functionality got some improved stability.
+In the settings you can choose to play sounds for measurement now.

 To get a good quick start, also you should check out the [user documentaion](/documentation/docu-usr/measurement/#common-measurement-example)

 <br><br>
-<a markdown="0" href="https://github.com/OpenIndy/OpenIndy/releases" class="btn btn-success">Download Version 0.7.0-15</a>
+<a markdown="0" href="https://github.com/OpenIndy/OpenIndy/releases" class="btn btn-success">Download Version 0.8.0-16</a>
 <h1>Sourcecode</h1>
 To join our community and support us in the ongoing development, you can also fork the repository of the project on [GitHub](https://github.com/OpenIndy/OpenIndy).
 <br><br>